chen7david/express-joi-validators/README.md

 # Express Joi Validators (EJV)

+### Introduction
 Joi validation wrapper middleware for validating express request headers and body.

-### Introduction
 ####  Getting Started
 Here we will show you how to get started with express-joi-validators, through an example.
 Please follow the steps below to guide you through the process:
 - create a new folder on your desktop
-- navigate into the folder with your CLI. (<code>$ cd directory_path</code>)
+- navigate into the folder with your CLI. <code>$ cd your_directory_path</code>
 - create a file called <code>index.js</code>
 - copy and paste the example code into your <code>index.js</code> file
 - run <code>npm init -y</code>